 Oxnard - City of Oxnard Collections staff inspect and maintain City owned treatment control devices.
 A vactor truck is used to pump out and remove sludge and debris as needed.
 All residual wastewater is disposed of in the Oxnard Wastewater Collection System.
 Technical Services Program-Stormwater staff work with the City Civil Engineers to maintain a database for all the privately owned BMPs.
 As projects are completed, developers are required to file a covenant of agreement detailing the location of the BMP device along with a maintenance plan/schedule.
 The storm water maintenance agreement for privately maintained BMPs has been revised to include language with requirements for annual report submittal.
+Four of the letters sent to privately maintained BMPs were either under construction or there was a data point error in the city database.
+161 NOVs were sent to property owners for missing the January 1 reporting deadline.

 Inspect post-construction BMPs operated by the Permittees at least once every 2 years

 Yes No N/A

 Camarillo \checkmark

 County of Ventura \checkmark

 Fillmore \checkmark

 Moorpark \checkmark

 Ojai \checkmark

-Oxnard V
+Oxnard \checkmark

 Port Hueneme \checkmark

 Ventura \checkmark

 Santa Paula \checkmark

 Simi Valley \checkmark

-Thousand Oaks \checkmark
+Thousand Oaks V

 Ventura - Publicly owned BMPs are routinely inspected by either Parks personnel or private contractors who are responsible for the cleaning and maintenance of treatment devices operated by the City.
 Private owners are notified annually by mail, requesting maintenance records for the post construction BMP's.
+Receipt of annual reports were limited in report year 2019/20 due to Covid-19 pandemic and remote workstations (reports received by mail unable to be reviewed).
+The City anticipates 50% of annual reports requested are received by the City.
 A City inspection may satisfy the requirement for reporting from the private party.
 After inspection by private owners or City staff, if maintenance is required, an additional letter is sent requiring follow-up and reporting.
 Enforcement may follow no reply and/or non-compliance.

 Require annual reports for private post-construction BMPs to demonstrate proper maintenance and operations

 Yes No In Progress

 Camarillo \checkmark

-County of Ventura V
+County of Ventura \checkmark

-Fillmore V
+Fillmore \checkmark

 Moorpark \checkmark

-Ojai V
+Ojai \checkmark

-Oxnard V
+Oxnard \checkmark

 Port Hueneme \checkmark

 Ventura \checkmark

 Santa Paula V

 Simi Valley V

 Thousand Oaks V